gamechanger/dusty/README.md

 Our docs are hosted on Read the Docs.
 To make a change, edit the markdown files in the `docs/` folder, and when the changes are merged to master, Read the Docs will build them automatically.

 To test changes locally, first `pip install mkdocs`.
-You can then run `mkdocs build` from dusty's directory, and build html files will be located in the `site/` folder.
+You can then run `mkdocs build` from dusty's directory, and built html files will be placed in the `site/` folder.